Online Gambling in Virginia

 VA Gambling Tax Rate

-Typically, gambling winnings in VA are subject to a 25% percent tax rate.
-Any winnings greater than a value of $1,200 must be reported to the Commonwealth.
-For any VA Lottery winners, a tax form will be issued for prizes over $600.
+For players, the story is a bit different.
+Gambling winnings in VA are subject to a 25% percent tax rate.
+Also, any winnings greater than $1,200 must be reported.
+VA Lottery winners, a tax form will be issued for prizes over $600.

 Nevertheless, we cannot advise you on any tax matters, and we highly recommend you consult a licensed tax accountant with any questions or concerns.